-By default, the SPI slave operates in the SINGLE channel mode with MOSI as input from the master and MISO as output to the master.
+By default the SPI slave operates in the SINGLE channel mode with MOSI as input from the master and MISO as output to the master.
 DUAL and QUAD channel modes can be configured through the SPI slave itself.
 To change the channel modes, write to register REG_SPI_WIDTH.
 The table below depicts the setting.

-REG_SPI_WIDTH[1:0] Channel Mode Data pins Max bus speed

-00 SINGLE - default mode MISO, MOSI 30 MHz

-01 DUAL MOSI, MISO 30 MHz

-10 QUAD MOSI, MISO, IO2, IO3 30 MHz

-11 Reserved - -
+REG_SPI WIDTH [1:0] Channel Mode Data pins Max bus speed 00 SINGLE - default mode MISO, MOSI 30 MHz 01 DUAL MOSI, MISO 30 MHz (not exceeding system clock frequency) 10 QUAD MOSI, MISO, IO2, IO3 30 MHz (not exceeding half of the system clock frequency) 11 Reserved - -